The economy has been doing much better in the past few years, and unemployment is dropping.

 One of the first places people should be looking to save money are on the big recurring expenses that we all have every month.
 Let’s look at a few places you can save.

 - Cell phone bill: JD Powers reports that the average annual wireless phone bill is $1,152, or about $96 a month.
 Why pay that much when you can get a great smartphone via a pre-paid wireless provider for hundreds less every year.
-My wife pays $35/month or $420 a year for unlimited data and 300 minutes every month.
-That’s a savings of $732 over the average!
+My wife pays $8/month or $96 a year for 100 minutes of talk, unlimited text and 1GB of data every month.
+That’s a savings of $1,056 over the average!
+The key to saving is know what you need, and what you can do without, and then finding a cheap cell phone plan to fit your needs.
+For us that meant forgoing all the talk minutes since we hardly talk on the phone at all, and then making sure we had enough texts and data.
+My wife and I combined spend right around $20/month for two people with Tello.
+Others may find a better deal with another provider.
 Find out how to do it on our post showing how to save on your cell phone bill.

 - Home phone: Some people will cancel their home phone service altogether in favor of either cell phone service only, resulting in savings of hundreds per year.
-Of course if you still need a phone you can go with internet telephone service instead, which often costs much less.
+Of course if you still need a home phone you can go with internet telephone service instead, which often costs much less.
 We switched to a service called Ooma.
-Ooma was easy to setup, and it only costs about $4.50/month in taxes in our area.
-That’s a big savings over the $43/month we were paying before.
-If you need to have a land-line for a home security system or something along those lines, consider canceling extra options on your phone like voicemail, call waiting and caller id to save on things you don’t need or use.
+Ooma was easy to setup, and it only costs about $5.00/month in taxes in our area.
+That’s a big savings over the $43/month we were paying before for a landline.
+If you need to have a landline for a home security system or something along those lines, consider canceling extra options on your phone like voicemail, call waiting and caller id to save on things you don’t need or use.

 - Internet service: Try switching your internet service to another provider in order to take advantage of new subscriber deals or promotions.
 Switch from one internet type to another – DSL to cable or fiber-optic internet.
 Switching can often get you great initial deals, and then you can hop providers to get another great deal when the promotion ends.
 Also consider bundling your services like phone, internet and TV to save.

-- TV and entertainment: there are a variety of ways to save on your TV and entertainment costs.
+- TV and entertainment: There are a variety of ways to save on your TV and entertainment costs.
 First, you can switch cable providers from one to the other to get in on a promotional offer.
-If that doesn’t work you can always cut the cord altogether, and save a ton by setting up a home entertainment system using streaming services like Netflix, Hulu and other free content providers.
+If that doesn’t work you can always cut the cord altogether, and save a ton by setting up a home entertainment system using streaming services like Netflix, Hulu and other free or low cost content providers.
+Check out our guide to cutting the cord.

 - Utilities: Often there aren’t a ton of ways to save on your local utilities whether it is electric, garbage, gas or other services.
 Quite often you only have one utility option to work with.
 What you can do is cut back on how much you use the services to limit costs.
 Turn the temp up in the summer, and down in the winter to save on electric costs.
 Use a programmable thermostat.
 When you’re not using something, turn it off or unplug it.
 Turn the water heater down to 112 degrees and don’t run the dishwasher or laundry every time you’ve got a small load.
 Look for energy leaks in your home by getting a home energy audit, and find ways to maintain your home to cut costs – like cleaning your AC condensor coils or changing furnace filters regularly.